Food Protection Program

 Renew a License

-• Renewing a License - Licenses can be renewed during the month of February each year and will be valid for one year.
+• Renewing a License - Licenses can be renewed in February each year and will be valid for one year.
 Licenses renewed after March 1 will be assessed a 25% late penalty.

 • Renewing a Mobile or Seasonal License - If you have a mobile license or are a seasonal facility, please contact us to renew your license before opening.
 You will not be charged a late penalty as long as you renew your license before opening.